komar41/vigma/README.md

 # Installation Guide

-This guide provides detailed steps to install and set up the eMoGis system, including software installations, project setup, and running the application.
+This guide provides detailed steps to install and set up the VIGMA system, including software installations, project setup, and running the application.

 ## Software Installations